immcantation/presto/docs/workflows/MiSeq_Greiff2014.rst

     1. Assembly of paired-end reads.
     2. Quality control and annotation of primers.
-    3. Removal of duplicate sequences.
+    3. Removal of duplicate sequences and filtering.

 A graphical representation of the workflow along with the corresponding sequence of pRESTO commands is shown below.